LearnersGuild/learning-os/game/rule-book.md

 - **Technical**: "hard" skills related to the profession of web development
 - **Systemic**: capacity to understand, critique, and influence change in larger systems

 SPs contribute directly to how a player advances through Levels in the game.
 In order to move from lower Levels to higher Levels, a Player must achieve a minimum number of SPs in each of the 4 areas.
 Lower Levels may not require SPs across all 4 skill-areas, but more advanced levels will require a minimum number of SPs across each area.
-This incentivizes players to develop a well-rounded set of skills without excelling in one skill-area at the eSPense of the others.
+This incentivizes players to develop a well-rounded set of skills without excelling in one skill-area at the expense of the others.
 SPs are acquired by completing challenges.

 _For example_, an implementation of Levels may look as follows: